pulumi/pulumi-hugo/themes/default/content/blog/devops-ai-developer-future--pulumi-user-group-tech-talks/index.md

 ### Planning and Cost Optimization

 Implementing AI algorithms or AI tools that analyze usage patterns can assist in predicting future resource needs and optimize cloud infrastructure costs.
-This also ties in with Intelligent Resource Management mentioned before, which can enhance cost efficiency, optimize resource allocation, and prevent unnecessary expenses.
+This also ties in with intelligent resource management mentioned before, which can enhance cost efficiency, optimize resource allocation, and prevent unnecessary expenses.

 ## Top 5 Skills for DevOps Engineers in the AI Era